jhame101/GearsEye/README.md

 # GEARS in Unreal Engine 4.25 (with LAMMPS and eye tracking)

-Note: This is a fork of [USCCACS/GEARS](https://github.com/USCCACS/GEARS/) to add eye tracking for the HTC VIVE Pro Eye.
+This is a fork of [USCCACS/GEARS](https://github.com/USCCACS/GEARS/) to add eye tracking for the HTC VIVE Pro Eye.
 Note that this version uses UE4.25 instead of 4.16.

 <div align="center">
      <img src="./README-images/Demo3.png" width=90%/>